Trip Planning for Lionhead Range

 Partly Cloudy

-Friday: Snow showers likely, mainly after 3pm.
-Patchy fog before 8am.
-Otherwise, mostly cloudy, with a high near 39.
-Northwest wind 6 to 14 mph becoming east southeast in the morning.
+Thursday: A slight chance of showers, then showers likely and possibly a thunderstorm after noon.
+Mostly cloudy, with a high near 65.
+East southeast wind 7 to 14 mph becoming southwest in the afternoon.
 Winds could gust as high as 21 mph.
-Chance of precipitation is 70%.
-New snow accumulation of less than a half inch possible.
+Chance of precipitation is 60%.

 Showers